Book Review: Smith Patil, A Brief Incandescence

 It’s hard.
 I mean, an uphill task to draw loopholes on a book that has been written so well, be it the choice of subtle language that captivates readers or the research to decode the person behind the book.
 Perhaps, the writer’s quest to justify art movies and discard from commercial ones where Smita’s choice of films are questioned.
 I think she knew what she was doing and her justification, ‘..was one way of enlarging the audience for art cinema once its actors become stars of mainstream films.’

-The afterward by her mentor, Shyam Benegal who wrote a letter to Vidya tai (Vidyarao Patil), Smita-ji’s Mom in the form of a beautiful poem by Persian poet, Jalaluddin Rumi, best describes the actor and the person.
+The afterword by mentor, Shyam Benegal who penned a letter to Vidya tai (Vidyarao Patil), Smita-ji’s Mom in the form of a beautiful poem by Persian poet, Jalaluddin Rumi, best describes the actor and the person behind the frame.
 A Brief Incandescence: Smita Patil is not just a book but an experience in understanding your favorite actor that still haunts you decades after her death.
-It’s a cinema guide where the author has laid bare the work that Smita Patil has done over the years and detail about each movie is written.
+She was an enigma.
+It’s a cinema guide where the author has laid bare the rich repertoire of work that Smita Patil has done over the years and details about her filmography is given.

 Smita Patil is a phenomenon.
-Her mythical looks, eyes expressing sparking fury and one of the rarest actors who doesn’t need to deliver punching lines but the eyes do the talking.
+Her mythical looks, eyes expressing sparkling fury and is one of the rarest actors who doesn’t need to deliver punching lines but the eyes did the talking.
 What is it about her that years after she is gone, she stays with you forever?
 Perhaps, a soulful experience and an enigma with a sixth sense who could get a feel about someone who was on the verge of meeting a near fatal experience read Bachchan.
-It’s a book that touched my inner soul and I know will stay with me forever.
+It’s a book that touched my inner soul and that will stay with me forever.

 There hasn’t been anyone like Smita-ji and will never be.
 It comes as no surprise that since 1986, we haven’t had another Smita Patil.
 We will never have.
 I have decided to write her a letter every year on her birthday or death anniversary, perhaps my way to be closer to the gentle soul that she was.
 A healer in the truest sense.
 I always extend my gratitude to her.

 Postscript: I got the book on December 13, this year and perhaps, it’s a strange sheer coincidence that it came on her death anniversary.